FedirM/CountingSort/README.md

 # Counting Sort Algorithm

 A simple implimentation of counting sort algorithm.
-The source array generate randomly.
+The source array is generated randomly.

 Example of using: